byomkesh03/Invoicing-App/README.md

 - Enhance the JavaScript code in the app.js file to add additional functionalities.
 - Integrate the app with a backend server to store and retrieve invoices.

+## Contributing

+If you want to contribute to this project, follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/my-feature`
+3. Make your changes and commit them: `git commit -m 'Add some feature'`
+4. Push the changes to your forked repository: `git push origin feature/my-feature`
+5. Open a pull request in the original repository.

+Your contributions are highly appreciated!
+Feel free to improve existing features, add new features, fix bugs, or suggest enhancements.

 ## Compatibility
 The Invoicing App is built using pure HTML, CSS, and JavaScript, and it is compatible with modern web browsers.
 It has been tested on Chrome, Firefox, and Safari.